Liner for Rubber Sheet

 10 rolls / bag

-After treatment, the surface of the work piece will have become smooth with a peculiar finish.
-It can enhance product value with no damage to the processed surface.
-It comes in several precision sizes.
-It’s suitable for dry and wet blasting operations.
+After treatment, surfaces become smooth with a unique finish that enhances product value without damaging the substrate.
+Available in multiple precision sizes, suitable for both dry and wet blasting operations.

 Item